Grease (film): Casting

-Adult film star Harry Reems was originally signed to play Coach Calhoun; however, executives at Paramount nixed the idea, concerned that his reputation as a porn star would hinder box office returns in the Southern United States, and producers cast Sid Caesar instead.
+The adult film star Harry Reems was originally signed to play Coach Calhoun; however, executives at Paramount rejected the idea, concerned that his reputation as a porn star would hinder box office returns in the Southern United States, and producers cast Sid Caesar instead.
 Caesar was one of several veterans of 1950s television (Eve Arden, Frankie Avalon, Joan Blondell, Edd Byrnes, Alice Ghostley, Dody Goodman) to be cast in supporting roles; Paul Lynde was considered for the role Arden ultimately filled, with a scene conceived for Lynde that would have had him in a Carmen Miranda outfit.
 Coincidentally, Frankie Avalon and Randal Kleiser had both appeared in 1966's Fireball 500, the latter as an extra.

 Filming locations

 The opening beach scene was shot at Malibu's Leo Carrillo State Beach, making explicit reference to From Here to Eternity.
 The exterior Rydell scenes, including the front parking lot scenes, the auto shop, the "Summer Nights" bleachers number, Rizzo's "There Are Worse Things I Can Do" number, the basketball, baseball, and track segments, and the interior of the gymnastics gym, were shot at Venice High School in Venice, California, during the summer of 1977.
 The Rydell interiors, including the high school dance, were filmed at Huntington Park High School.
 The sleepover was shot at a private house in East Hollywood.
-The Paramount Pictures studio lot was the location of the scenes that involve Frosty Palace and the musical numbers "Greased Lightning" and "Beauty School Dropout".
+The Paramount Pictures studio lot was the location of the scenes that involve Frosty Palace and the musical numbers "Greased Lightnin'" and "Beauty School Dropout."
 The drive-in movie scenes were shot at the Burbank Pickwick Drive-In (it was closed and torn down in 1989 and a shopping center took its place).
 The race was filmed at the Los Angeles River, between the First and Seventh Street Bridges, where many other films have been shot.
 The final scene where the carnival took place used John Marshall High School in Los Feliz.
 Furthermore, owing to budget cuts, a short scene was filmed at Hazard Park in Los Angeles.